knowledge-summary/programming-book-summary/software-engineering-at-google.md

 - Applicability
 - Fidelity - how closely the behaviour of a test double resembles the behaviour of the real implementations

+Although tests were easy to write, they might require constant effort to maintain while rarely finding bugs.
+Many Google engineers avoid mocking frameworks in favor of writing more realistic tests.

 Test doubles often need to be vastly simpler than the real implementations.

+A *seam* is a way to make code testable by allowing the use of test doubles, it makes it possibl to use different dependencies for different systems.

+*Dependency injection* is a common technique for introducing seams. (e.g. Java Framework: [Guice](https://github.com/google/guice), [Dagger](https://dagger.dev/)).

+Dynamically typed languages such as Python or JavaScript allows dynamically replace individual functions or object methods.
+This makes it possible to use real implemenetations of dependencies in test while only overriding functions or methods of the dependency that are unsuitable for tests.

+Writing testable code requires an upfront investment.
+It is especially critical early in the lifetime of a codebase.
+The later testability is taken into account, the more difficult it is to apply to a codebase.

+## Mocking Framework

 # Chapter 14: Larger Testing